Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Experiments

 Miners run Ethereum nodes exchanging data (including transactions) with other nodes over a peer-to-peer network.
 Nodes are either run by miners, users or third parties, to relay this data in a decentralized fashion.
 A user either directly sends their transactions from their own node or indirectly from a third party node, who receives the transaction from the user via some communication protocol.

 While only miner nodes eventually produce blocks, all nodes feature a transaction pool that holds pending transactions and continuously receives or sends items to other nodes, as requested.
 All nodes are free to decide in practice which transaction pool policies to apply, including the choice of the maximum number of pending transactions held in the transaction pool at any point in time.
-Geth, Ethereum's dominant node client as of February 2021, holds by default a maximum of 4096 transactions in the pool.\footnote{See \href{https://geth.ethereum.org/docs/interface/command-line-options}{geth.ethereum.org} for defaults, and \href{https://www.ethernodes.org/}{ethernodes.org} for client statistics.}
+Geth, Ethereum's dominant node client as of February 2021, holds by default a maximum of 4096 transactions in the pool.\footnote{See \url{https://geth.ethereum.org/docs/interface/command-line-options} for defaults, \url{https://www.ethernodes.org/} for client statistics.}

 In our simulations, we abstract this peer-to-peer network of transaction pools with differing policies into one logical transaction pool, which instantly receives all user transactions, applies the same pool policy at all time steps and is used by all miners to form their blocks.
 The possibility that various pool policies will affect transaction transmission is not considered.